How we use your cookies

 Pre-storage: How to store

 Trapped humidity is a potential culprit of moldy shoes, and although using items such as plastic bags, sealed containers or plastic boxes may seem convenient, these containers can trap high levels of humidity.
-Using such items will lead to faster and worse mold growth because of the lack of airflow crucial for your leather shoes.
+Using such items will lead to faster and worse mold growth because of the lack of airflow crucial for your leather shoes and cause mold in shoes.

 It is best to store your shoes freely using a shoe tree (as stated above), and in a fabric dust bag if desired to also keep them free of dust.